Where should I send hardcopy materials?

 Can I apply if I have not completed the required courses?

-If you have not yet completed Principles of Microeconomics and Principles of Macroeconomics courses, you should detail your plans for meeting this requirement on the Supplemental Data Sheet in your application.
-(See our Apply page for more information about application materials.)
+If you have not yet completed Principles of Microeconomics and Principles of Macroeconomics courses, you should detail your plans for meeting this requirement in the requested section in your application.
 If you are accepted to the program, you will be required to submit transcripts from one or both courses.
 Most students take these at a local community college or online.
 The courses must be taken at an accredited college/university.

 Do any other economics courses count toward this prerequisite?